iRobotEducation/create3_docs/docs/webserver/overview.md

 The webserver can be accessed via the robot's `usb0` (Ethernet over USB host), `wlan0` (provisioned to an external access point), or `wlan1` (robot as its own access point) interfaces.
 The robot has a fixed IP address of 192.168.186.2 over its `usb0` interface, and a fixed IP address of 192.168.10.1 over its `wlan1` interface.
 The robot will get an IP address over DHCP as served by your network on its `wlan0` interface.
-The webserver is available on over http (port 80) in a browser by navigating to its IP address on whichever interface is active.
+The webserver is available over http (port 80) in a browser by navigating to its IP address on whichever interface is active.

 !!! attention
     It is not recommended to run the robot's access point while also controlling the robot via ROS 2 or iRobot Coding.